A full back who served the club as a player for ten years and then in various capacities behind the scenes for four times as long.

 Was given the captain's role at Tottenham in November 1929 and as his footballing career was coming to an end, Cec took up a role as player-coach for the reserve side in 1933-34.
 It was in 1934 that Poynton picked up a career ending injury.
 He went on to have two periods in charge of Ramsgate Town, worked for the North Met Electric Company as an electrician and was a scout for THFC, helping out at the club during World War II on match days.

 Was welcomed back into the fold in 1945 as the first team's assistant trainer before being promoted to trainer in January 1947, when George Hardy suddenly died.
 Poynton was also called in to provide assistance to the FA XI, who took on Cambridge University in November 1947 and then for the England team when they played Italy in 1949.

-Cec was a popular and well recognised man around the club and continued as club trainer until 1972, when he moved to be the Spurs physiotherapist until 1975, by which time he had served over 50 years at the club, developing an incomparable knowledge of Spurs players over his 50 years with the club.
+Cec was a popular and well recognised man around the club and continued as club trainer until 1972, when he moved to be the Spurs physiotherapist until the summer of 1975, by which time he had served over 50 years at the club, developing an incomparable knowledge of Spurs players over his 50 years with the club.
 Even though retired, Cecil still helped out at White Hart Lane on match-days.

 Cecil Poynton died at St. Ann's General Hospital, Tottenham on 12th January 1983.